Is Melatonin Safe for Pregnancy? Risks, Benefits, and Medical Consensus (Clinical Summary)

 Medical Consensus

-Instead, they recommend:
+Instead, they suggest:

 - Clinician-guided therapy if insomnia severely impacts health.